Public Intake/Warrant Screening

 • The complainant will then be taken before the Commissioner for final approval.

-• Before going to the Warrant Screening office, make sure you have your complaint number (if you were given one from the police department), and any names, phone numbers and addresses of any witnesses or suspects.
+• Before going to the Warrant Screening office, make sure you have your complaint number, and any names, phone numbers and addresses of any witnesses or suspects.

 • If you have not already done so, call 862-8600 and a report will be taken.